-The following information has been furnished by the respective nominees for director as of March 1, 2008.
-All of the nominees for director are existing directors that have been nominated by Board of Directors for re-election.
+The following information has been furnished by the respective nominees for director as of March 1, 2009.
+All of the nominees for director are existing directors that have been nominated by the Board of Directors for re-election.
 Each nominee has been or was engaged in his present or last principal employment, in the same or a similar position, for more than five years.

-Name (Age) Information About Nominee Director Since Jimmy C. Tallent (55) President and Chief Executive Officer of United 1988 Robert L. Head, Jr. (68) Chairman of the Board of United; Owner of Head Construction Company and Head-Westgate Corp., commercial construction companies, Blairsville, Georgia 1988 W. C. Nelson, Jr. (64) Vice Chairman of the Board of United; Owner of Nelson Tractor Company, Blairsville, Georgia 1988 A. William Bennett (66) Partner in Bennett, Davidson & Associates, LLP, Certified Public Accountants, Washington, Georgia 2003 Robert H. Blalock (60) Owner of Blalock Insurance Agency, Inc., Clayton, Georgia 2000 Guy W. Freeman (71) Executive Vice President and Chief Operating Officer of United 2001 Charles E. Hill (70) Retired Director of Pharmacy at Union General Hospital, Blairsville, Georgia 1988 Hoyt O. Holloway (68) Owner of H&H Farms, poultry farm, Blue Ridge, Georgia 1993 John D. Stephens (67) Owner of Stephens MDS, LP, Atlanta, Georgia 2007 Tim Wallis (56) Owner of Wallis Printing Co., Rome, Georgia 1999
+Name (Age) Information About Nominee Director Since Jimmy C. Tallent (56) President and Chief Executive Officer of United 1988 Robert L. Head, Jr. (69) Chairman of the Board of United; Owner of Head Construction Company and Head-Westgate Corp., commercial construction companies, Blairsville, Georgia 1988 W. C. Nelson, Jr. (65) Vice Chairman of the Board of United; Owner of Nelson Tractor Company, Blairsville, Georgia 1988 A. William Bennett (67) Partner in Bennett, Davidson & Associates, LLP, Certified Public Accountants, Washington, Georgia 2003 Robert H. Blalock (61) Owner of Blalock Insurance Agency, Inc., Clayton, Georgia 2000 Cathy Cox (50) President of Young Harris College, Young Harris, Georgia since 2007; Secretary of State of the State of Georgia from 1999 to 2007.
+2008 Hoyt O. Holloway (69) Owner of H&H Farms, poultry farm, Blue Ridge, Georgia 1993 John D. Stephens (68) Owner of Stephens MDS, LP, Atlanta, Georgia 2007 Tim Wallis (57) Owner of Wallis Printing Co., Rome, Georgia 1999